Nirmalkumar-007/RT2-ASSIGNMENT1-DOCUMENTATION-and-STATISTICAL-ANALYSIS/README.md

 - the average time required to finish the circuit
 - the distance from the obstacles

-_CODES:_
+__CODES:__
--My implementation is taken from the  [RT1-assignmnet-1](https://github.com/Nirmalkumar-007/RESEARCH-TRACK-ASSIGNMENT-1) -Professor's code is taken from [CarmineD8/python_simulator](https://github.com/CarmineD8/python_simulator/tree/rt2)
+- My implementation is taken from the  [RT1-assignmnet-1](https://github.com/Nirmalkumar-007/RESEARCH-TRACK-ASSIGNMENT-1).
+- Professor's code is taken from [CarmineD8/python_simulator](https://github.com/CarmineD8/python_simulator/tree/rt2).

+__ANALYSIS RESULTS:__
+- The results of the statistical analysis have been carried out and the reports are available in the folder [ANALYSIS REPORT](https://github.com/CarmineD8/python_simulator/tree/rt2).